 Alton Memorial Hospital Trivia Night Benefits Heart Walk

-ALTON – The Alton Memorial Hospital Heart Walk team is holding a trivia night at 7 p.m.
-Friday, March 13, at the Wood River VFW, 231 E. Edwardsville Road in Wood River.
-All proceeds from the fun-filled evening will benefit the American Heart Association’s 2015 Heart Walk.
+ALTON, IL – The Alton Memorial Hospital Heart Walk team is holding a trivia night at 7 p.m.
+Saturday, March 16, at the Godfrey Knights of Columbus Hall, 1713 Stamper Lane in Godfrey.
+All proceeds from the fun-filled evening will benefit the American Heart Association’s 2013 Heart Walk, which is scheduled for May 4 in St. Louis.

 Get The Latest News!